Rhod1um/Rhod1um.github.io/Content/Blog/first-post.md

 ---
 title: First post
-lead: Sample post so you can see how it works
+lead: Test to see how it works.
 published: 2023-11-04
 tags: [tag-001, another-sample-tag]
 authors: